node-gh/gh/README.md

 #### Examples

--   **Shortcut** for displaying the latest activities on the current repository.
+**Shortcut** for displaying the latest activities on the current repository.

 ```
 gh nt
 ```

--   Display the latest activities on a certain repository.
+Display the latest activities on a certain repository.

 ```
 gh nt --latest --user eduardolundgren --repo node-gh
 ```

--   Diplay notifications with a formatted date (_Any string that the moment library's formatter accepts should work: https://momentjs.com/docs/#/displaying/format/_).
+Diplay notifications with a formatted date (_Any string that the moment library's formatter accepts should work: https://momentjs.com/docs/#/displaying/format/_).

 ```
 gh nt --date "dddd, MMMM Do YYYY, h:mm:ss a"
 ```

-### 2. Watch
+### Notifications: Watch

 | Option          | Usage        | Type      |
 | --------------- | ------------ | --------- |